jrpereirajr/iris-fhirfy/README.md

 # IRIS-FHIRfy

-IRIS-FHIRfy is a cutting-edge project aimed at simplifying healthcare data interoperability.
-Leveraging the power of Iris interoperability and LLMs (Language Model Modules), this project offers a seamless solution for converting raw data into the HL7 FHIR (Fast Healthcare Interoperability Resources) standard.
+IRIS-FHIRfy is a project aimed at simplifying healthcare data interoperability by helping developer to understand and design the workflow from the input data.
+Leveraging the power of InterSystems IRIS Interoperability and LLMs (Language Model Models), this project offers a seamless solution for converting raw data into the HL7 FHIR (Fast Healthcare Interoperability Resources) standard.

+## Motivation

+FHIR, or Fast Healthcare Interoperability Resources, plays a pivotal role in healthcare interoperability by offering a standardized framework for exchanging healthcare data.
+It defines a set of data formats and APIs that enable seamless sharing of patient information, clinical data, and administrative details across various healthcare systems.
+FHIR's importance lies in its ability to enhance data accessibility, improve care coordination, and facilitate the development of innovative healthcare applications.

+Healthcare data is incredibly diverse, ranging from structured electronic health records (EHRs) to unstructured patient notes, images, and sensor data.
+This diversity poses a significant challenge for interoperability development.
+Integrating disparate data sources and ensuring they adhere to FHIR standards can be complex and time-consuming, often requiring extensive manual effort and expertise.

+InterSystems IRIS, with its powerful interoperability capabilities, emerges as a valuable tool for addressing these challenges.
+IRIS provides a robust platform for data integration, transformation, and routing, making it easier to handle the variety of healthcare data formats.
+Its ability to connect disparate systems and support FHIR standards natively makes it a natural choice for healthcare interoperability projects.

+The motivation behind the IRIS-FHIRfy project stems from recognizing the critical need to simplify the conversion of raw healthcare data into the FHIR format.
+By leveraging the capabilities of InterSystems IRIS and Language Model Models (LLMs), such as advanced natural language processing, IRIS-FHIRfy aims to empower developers with a streamlined solution.
+This project seeks to expedite the process of converting diverse healthcare data sources into FHIR, reducing development effort and accelerating the adoption of FHIR standards in healthcare applications.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.